Factory blast in eastern China kills at least 69

 China, the world's second-largest economy, has a poor record on workplace safety.
 Workers are often poorly trained or ill-equipped to protect themselves from industrial accidents.

 The Kunshan government said 264 workers were at the site when the explosion struck and 44 died immediately.
-Xinhua cited officials as saying that the number of injured totalled 187.
+Xinhua cited officials as saying that the number of injured totaled 187.

 (Additional reporting by Aly Sung in KUNSHAN and Judy Hua in BEIJING; Writing by Koh Gui Qing; Editing by Gareth Jones)